Dental Crown and Bridge

 of cracks.
 If a material is stressed, it usually comes to

-excessively high tension within a defect area (pores, surface
+excessively high tension within a defect area.
+While metal under

 high tension in the area of cracks, plastic deformation appears